CharlieCharlemagne/212-spring-2025/labs/lab-09/readme.md

 - `empty`: returns `true` if the BST is empty, and `false` otherwise;
 - `print_in_order`: prints the elements of the BST in increasing order.

-You can find starter code for the `BST` class in the `bst.hpp` file with most of the public/private member functions already defined.
+You can find starter code for the `BST` class in `bst.hpp` with most of the public/private member functions already defined.
 However, `get_height` is not implemented yet.
 Your job is to carefully read the comments and the code provided in the `bst.hpp` file, and then implement the missing method.

 Note that for most **public** member functions, we also implement